nakshathrad/Movie-Metrics/README.md

 - Q4: Which year has the most filmmed movies?

 ## Data Wrangling:
 Our data can be found on `mymoviedb.csv` file provided on this repository, downloaded from [Kaggle](https://www.kaggle.com/datasets/disham993/9000-movies-dataset).

-## Data Cleaning:
-### Exploration Summery
-- we have a dataframe consisting of 9827 rows and 9 columns.
-- our dataset looks a bit tidy with no NaNs nor duplicated values.
-- `Release_Date` column needs to be casted into date time and to extract only the year value.
-- `Overview`, `Original_Languege` and `Poster-Url` wouldn't be so useful during analysis, so we'll drop them.
-- there is noticable outliers in `Popularity` column
-- `Vote_Average` bettter be categorised for proper analysis.
-- `Genre` column has comma saperated values and white spaces that needs to be handled and casted into category.

-We endded up with a datafram of a total of 6 columns and 25551 rows to dig into during our analysis after comleting our cleaning.

 ## Data Visualization
 Using `Matplotlib` and `Seaborn`, we made several meaningful visuals and charts to help us gain informative insights regarding any correlation between attributes in our dataset, that'll be discussed in the next section.